bernhardkaplan/OlfactorySystem/README.md

     real-world data and the virtual olfactory receptors (=centroids after k-means clustering) for many trials and for various numbers of centroids.

+    Distances between ORs and odorants is pooled by average_OR_affinity_distributions.py over many trials.
-    average_OR_affinity_distributions.py pools the distances over the many trials, tries to fit a distribution to the data and creates a figure.
+    It tries to fit a distribution to the data and writes the fit parameters to a file, which can be displayed by plot_OR_placement_fit_params.py.